kevinmarkley/WP_Site/chef/cookbooks/database/README.md

   action        :grant
 end

-# The same as above but utilizing hased password string instead of
-# plain text one
-mysql_database_user 'foo_user' do
-  connection    mysql_connection_info
-  password      mysql_hashed_password('*664E8D709A6EBADFC68361EBE82CF77F10211E52')
-  database_name 'foo'
-  host          '%'
-  privileges    [:select,:update,:insert]
-  action        :grant
-end

-# Grant all privileges on all databases/tables from 127.0.0.1
+# Grant all privileges on all databases/tables from localhost
 mysql_database_user 'super_user' do
   connection mysql_connection_info
   password   'super_secret'
   action     :grant
 end

 # Grant all privileges on all tables in foo db
 postgresql_database_user 'foo_user' do